zeek/spicy/doc/programming/parsing.rst

 lifetime determined by the host application running the parser.
 For example, Zeek will tie the context to the underlying connection.

-A public unit can declare its context through a unit-level property called ``%context``, which takes an arbitrary type as its argument.
+A top-level unit can declare its context through a unit-level property called ``%context``, which takes an arbitrary type as its argument.
 For example: